Process of Divorce in Nigeria: Steps and Timeline (2026)

 Court Hearing and Evidence

-After compulsory conference, the court will hear evidence from both parties and any witnesses.
+After compulsory conference, the court will set the petition down for definite hearing of evidence from both parties and any witnesses.

 Decree Nisi